Woodland Foraging Walk - 21st June (10am)

 Out of stock

-We will focus on the wild plants, edible fungi and their look-a-likes that grow in the early winter.
-Ambling through the trees and along the Almond we will explore how to make wild food a staple and the benefits of doing so - from the nutritional to the medicinal, cultural and philosophical.
-We will look at late season nuts and seeds as well as winter greens, wild spices and fungi.
-As well as winter edibles including jelly ears (Auricularia auricula-judae) and oysters (Pleurotus ostreatus) we will look at medicinal fungi such as turkey tail, and how to use as a home remedy.
+Ambling through the trees and along the lochside we will explore how to make wild food a staple and the benefits of doing so - from the nutritional to the cultural and philosophical.
 Throughout the morning gather the basic skills required to identify common edibles as well as how to avoid poisonous & inedible lookalikes.
-We will look at how to store and use these ingredients, as well as how to do so sustainably.
+Learn how to use foraged food and discover what it is like living on a completely wild diet.

 Under 5s are free to attend, and older child tickets are £5.